rsoika/ben.js/README.md

     var DemoTemplate = Ben.createTemplate("my-template","some.html");

 A template is defined by an ID and an optional HTML page which will be loaded automatically during startup.
-In the main HTML page a template can be placed at any location using the tag 'ben-template'.
+In the main HTML page a template can be placed at any location using the tag 'data-ben-template'.
 The following example shows how to define templates in a index.html:

     <?xml version="1.0" encoding="UTF-8"?>
     <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Strict//EN"